Best soap for rainy season in India: what to use during monsoon

 What we learned after moving to a farm about SLS, parabens, and why removing a daily irritant is often all sensitive skin needs - and how we make our own soap instead.

-The soap aisle is full of words like "natural", "gentle", and "chemical-free".
-Most of them mean very little.
-Here is how to actually tell the difference.
+The soap aisle in India is full of words like "natural", "gentle", and "chemical-free".
+Most mean very little.
+Here is how to read a soap label and tell which bars are genuinely different from commercial soap, and which are not.

 In September 2023 we packed up our apartment and moved to a small farm in South Goa.
 This is the story of why - and what we found when we got here.